SoftUni-Internal/interactive-content/EN/08-XML-Processing/04-homework.md

 # Homework

 [slide hideTitle]
-# 1. Products Shop - Seed
+# 1. Products Shop - Seed the Database

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/Java-ORM-And-Spring-Data/09-XML-Processing-Homework.zip) **for this task.**